PetrKryslUCSD/Elfel.jl/docs/src/tutorials/tut_poisson_q4.md

 Synopsis: Compute the solution of the Poisson equation of heat conduction with a nonzero heat source.
 Quadrilateral four-node elements are used.

-The solution will be defined  within a module in order to eliminate conflicts with data or functions defined elsewhere.

-The problem is linear heat conduction equation posed on a bi-the unit square, solved with Dirichlet boundary conditions around the circumference.
+The problem is linear heat conduction equation posed on a bi-unit square, solved with Dirichlet boundary conditions around the circumference.
 Uniform nonzero heat generation rate is present.
 The exact solution is in this way manufactured and hence known.
 That gives us an opportunity to calculate the true error.

-The complete code is in the file [`tut\_poisson\_q4.jl`](tut_poisson_q4.jl).
+The complete code is in the file [`tut_poisson_q4.jl`](tut_poisson_q4.jl).

+The solution will be defined  within a module in order to eliminate conflicts with data or functions defined elsewhere.

 ```julia
 module tut_poisson_q4